Taliban arrest prominent Afghan academic for 'dissent' | DW | 09.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Professor Faizullah Jalal has openly criticized the Taliban since the group took over Afghanistan last year.
-However, his family disputed the posts which the Taliban claim he made on social media.
+However, his family disputed the posts that the Islamists claim he made on social media.

 The family of Professor Faizullah Jalal said they were deeply concerned for his health.